Skip to content

 Performance Method Review

-Review the current physical preparation model against the actual way the team wants to play, recover, and hold up across the season.
+Review the current physical preparation model against the way the team wants to play, recover, and hold up across the season.
 Not a theory exercise.
 A real read of what the work is producing.

 Pathway design